intelailabpage/intelailabpage.github.io/_pages/research.md

 # Research #

-We are a group of machine learning researchers working on “Foundational AI Research at Scale”.
-We build one of the `first foundation models` for `graphs and geometric deep learning`: graph node classification, knowledge graph reasoning; we devise the fastest billion-scale graph learning platforms.
+We are a group of machine learning researchers working on “Multi-modal, Complex reasoning systems at Scale”.
 For `foundation model optimization`, we continued to expand `GEARBox`, our suite of techniques for optimizing the compute and memory requirements of large-scale foundation models.
 We also developed AFLORA, a novel parameter-efficient fine-tuning method for `LLMs`.
-We are working on `long-form` video representation research using sparse transformers and graphs and producing state-of-the-art results on several benchmarks.
+We do research on inference-efficiency of large models, be it Transformer-based models or recurrent models such as MAMBA.
+We worked on `long-form` video representation research using sparse transformers and graphs and produced state-of-the-art results on several benchmarks.
+We innovate in video-llm space for improved temporal understanding.
 We do advanced research on AI for chip design.
 Finally, we are accelerating and democratizing AI for science - focusing on new benchmarks and tools for Material Science and Protein Synthesis.
+We built one of the `first foundation models` for `graphs and geometric deep learning`: graph node classification, knowledge graph reasoning; we devise the fastest billion-scale graph learning platforms.

 Here are some themes and techniques that we currently work on: